about

 Biography

-Nan has recently completed her second year of the Turps Banana Correspondence Course 2020-22 to continue developing her painting and drawing practice.
+From 2020-22 Nan took part in the Turps Correspondence Course to develop her painting and drawing practice.
 In 2019 she started Dez Rez Projects, a DIY exhibition production that organises opportunities for emerging artists outside of the gallery system and in 2020 opened the Northern Atelier studio with the aim of offering artist-led opportunities to the local community and further afield.
 This has recently led to her opening a permanent space, Mura Ma in Stockport, Greater Manchester.
 She is also an arts writer and reviewer for Northern Soul magazine.

 A former student of an alternative art school, the Islingon Mill Art Academy, Nan has exhibited in group shows around the North West and London and is the recipient of the Castlefield Gallery Artist Professional Development Award as part of the Manchester Open 2022.
 She works from her studio in a former textile mill in Marple, Greater Manchester.